ADHD assessments

 ADHD targeted assessment – recommended when a specific request from a current treating professional (e.g. paediatrician, psychiatrist) is made to assess only for ADHD and no other potential underlying concerns which may better explain the difficulties.
 You can find out more information about what is involved here

-The reason we recommend an ADHD comprehensive assessment is that there are a lot of overlapping factors that can impact your child’s attention and engagement (e.g. vision and hearing difficulties, learning difficulties, mood or anxiety difficulties).
-Without assessing for these things (and ruling them in or out as being of concern), we may miss something really important that can impact your child accessing the right support.
+The reason we recommend an ADHD comprehensive assessment is that there are a lot of overlapping factors that can impact attention and engagement (e.g. vision and hearing difficulties, learning difficulties, mood or anxiety difficulties).
+Without assessing for these things (and ruling them in or out as being of concern), we may miss something really important that can impact you or your child accessing the right support.
 In fact, the rate of co-occurrence of other difficulties ranges from 60-100% (Gillberg, 2004), which is to say that there is a very high likelihood that if a young person has ADHD, they are also experiencing another difficulty.
 You may find it helpful to have a look at a questionnaire that asks some basic questions relating to the diagnostic criteria for ADHD (please note: we do not recommend/suggest that this questionnaire is a valid/reliable measure of ADHD, we include it for your own interest only)

 ADHD comprehensive assessment